nyu-database-design/raw-data-munging/how_to_work_in_groups.md

 It is agreed that whenever a team member makes significant changes to the code on their own computers, they will upload their changes to the shared repository on github.com so that others can see them and download them.

 ### Project setup
-To begin, the remote repository on github.com is created and each teammate makes a copy of it on their own computers using the `git clone` command either from the command line, or in a `git`-enabled code editor such as Visual Studio Code.
+To begin, the remote repository on github.com is created and each teammate makes a copy of it on their own computers using the `git clone` command either from the command line, or in a git-enabled code editor such as Visual Studio Code.

 See a video tutorial on [how to clone a repository from github.com](https://www.youtube.com/watch?v=axcny0o1NYo).